 Materialism is the reason the rat race exists.
 People are competing with each other to have bigger houses, better cars, more luxurious products and hence they forget the things they matter about their lives.
 What matters?

 Nature has gifted us with a different character, strengths, weaknesses and talents.
 We do not have to live our lives in a way just because everyone does it.
-We are not supposed to in the rat race.
+Why should we partake in the rat race?
 We are not even supposed to be a part of the rat race.

 It’s a mindless pursuit of wealth which we don’t even need.
 At this point, I know so many people who are hoarding money for a future that they don’t even know they have, and not living their lives.
 They are complaining about other people having more money, even at 70 years of age, when most of their life has passed them by, and they are still complaining.

 3. Materialism forces people to compare their lives with each other